JChenJChen/practice/hinge-rest-api-flask/codeSignal_flask_notes.md

     # Add the new user to the mock database
     database.append(new_user)

-    # Return the newly added user as JSON with a status code 201 (Created)
+    # Return the newly added user as JSON with a status code 201
+    # (HTTP request was successful and created a new resource)
     return jsonify(new_user), 201
 ```